FAQ in Plano, TX

 Although there is no guarantee, the majority of women that undergo breast augmentation prior to the birth of their last child do still breastfeed.
 When the incision is made underneath the breast or under the arm, 95% of the breast gland as a whole is not interrupted in any manner, so there would be no influence on the ability to breastfeed.

 I’ve heard implants can be placed behind, or in front of, the muscle.
 How is this decision made?

-This is best decided with the help of Dr. Wilcox.
+This is best decided with the help of our board certified plastic surgeons.
 It depends upon the amount of breast tissue you presently have, as well as other factors particular to your body.

 I work out three times a week.
 How long before I can resume exercise?

 Strenuous exercise such as aerobics should be postponed for two weeks.
 High impact sports such as skiing or water skiing should be postponed for four to six weeks.
 If the implants are placed under the muscle, no chest muscle exercises such as bench presses or pushups should be allowed for two months.